-In a joint project between DOE and the Kentucky Research Consortium for Energy and Environment (KRCEE) at the University of Kentucky, students from Marshall County High School participated in a program that: produced a summarized version of a previous year's PGDP Annual Site Environmental Report; received briefings from subject matter experts about PGDP history & operations, nuclear science, environmental impacts, and ecology; and also participated in field ecological data collection activities in the WKWMA around the PGDP site.
-The KRCEE continued development of a PGDP Virtual Museum during 2018 to document the history and accomplishments of the PGDP as an interactive web resource.
+In a joint project between DOE and the Kentucky Research Consortium for Energy and Environment (KRCEE) at the University of Kentucky, students from Marshall County High School participated in a program that: produced a summarized version of a previous year's PGDP Annual Site Environmental Report; received briefings from subject matter experts about PGDP history φ operations, nuclear science, environmental impacts, and ecology; and also participated in field ecological data collection activities in the WKWMA around the PGDP site.
+The PGDP Site Office hosted more than 80 MCHS students for a PGDP Introduction briefing at West Kentucky Community and Technical College which was followed by a guided tour of the PGDP industrial site.
+The KRCEE continued development of a PGDP Virtual Museum during 2019 to document the history and accomplishments of the PGDP as an interactive web resource.
+The PGDP Virtual was released in September 2021 (https://pgdpVirtualmuseum.org/).